 3. Lawsuit against the journalist behind the investigation

 July / August 2019.
 In August 2019, the survey published by the online magazine is withdrawn.
-A new page then takes its place, explaining that, lack of evidence, the allegations against Professor Bomi Joseph cannot be confirmed and that the article is therefore withdrawn from the site (it is however still available on the editor's site, Brandon dorfman).
+A new page then takes its place, explaining that, lack of evidence, the allegations against Professor Bomi Joseph cannot be confirmed and that the article is therefore withdrawn from the site (it is however still available on the site of the editor, Brandon Dorfman).
 The editorial staff of the site also apologizes to the scientist, at the same time as it declares to withdraw all the comments printed about him and that of his research.

 Astonishing after the long and detailed investigation which must have taken many hours of research and writing by their team.

-It turns out that in the meantime the company Peak Health Center, working with Medical Marijuana, Inc. (Kannaway's parent company) on the project, has filed a lawsuit against the journalist behind the investigation published on PotNetwork, Brandon Dorfman.
+It turns out that in the meantime, the company Peak Health Center, working with Medical Marijuana, Inc. (Kannaway's parent company) on the project, has filed a lawsuit against the journalist behind the investigation.
+PotNetwork, Brandon Dorfman.
 Their motive?
 The article would be defamatory and would in no way serve a journalistic motive.
 On the contrary, the magazine would have liked harm business interests of Peak Center since it also offers the sale of products derived from cannabis.